 In 2016, the Authority entered into a grant agreement with the Oklahoma Tobacco Settlement Endowment Trust (TSET) to support the Authority in implementing an Oklahoma hospital residency training program in various Oklahoma communities.
 The grant is for up to six years of funding.
-For the years ended June 30, 2017 and 2016, the Authority received approximately \$627,000 and \$562,000, respectively, under this grant agreement.
+For the years ended June 30, 2018 and 2017, the Authority received approximately \$238,000 and \$627,000, respectively, under this grant agreement.

-Note 14: Transactions with the Foundation for Oklahoma State University Medical Center (the Foundation)
+Note 14: Transactions with the Foundation for Oklahoma State University Medical Center

-The Foundation is a nonprofit corporation whose mission and principal activities are to advance osteopathic medical education, research and patient care by financially supporting the operation and continued growth of the Medical Center.
-The Foundation was incorporated on September 30, 2011.
+The Foundation for Oklahoma State University Medical Center (the Foundation) was a nonprofit corporation whose mission and principal activities were to advance osteopathic medical education, research and patient care by financially supporting the operation and continued growth of the Medical Center.
+The Foundation was incorporated on September 30, 2011, and dissolved on June 30, 2018.

-During the years ended June 30, 2017 and 2016, the Authority recorded revenue of approximately \$305,000 and \$983,000, respectively, from the Foundation.
-The contributions are recorded on the accompanying statements of revenues, expenses and changes in net position as follows:
+During the years ended June 30, 2018 and 2017, the Authority recorded revenue of approximately \$408,000 and \$305,000, respectively, from the Foundation.
+The contributions are recorded on the accompanying statements of revenues, expenses and changes in net position as noncapital grants and gifts.